-Division H870, Electricity Electricity - Wired for Power: Unit 3 H870001\ Electrical Tool/Supply Kit (SF224) - Create an electrical supply kit to be used for basic electrical repair around the house.
+H870001 Electrical Tool/Supply Kit - (SF224) - Create an electrical supply kit to be used for basic electrical repair around the house.
 Include a brief description of each item and its use.
-Containers should be appropriate to hold items.
-H870002\ Lighting Comparison (SF225) - Display studying the efficiency of various lighting (incandescent, fluorescent, halogen, Light Emitting Diodes, etc.).
-The exhibit could be a poster display, or an actual item.
-H870003\ Electrical Display/Item (SF226) - Show an application of one of the concepts learned in the Wired for Power project.
+Container should be appropriate to hold items.

+H870002 Lighting Comparison - (SF225) - Display studying the efficiency of various lighting (incandescent, fluorescent, halogen, Light Emitting Diodes, etc.).
+Exhibit could be a poster display, or an actual item.

+H870003 Electrical Display/Item - (SF226) - Show an application of one of the concepts learned in the Wired for Power project.
 Examples include re-wiring or building a lamp, re-wiring or making a heavy-duty extension cord or developing an electrical diagram of a house.
+Exhibit could be a poster display, or an actual item

+H870004 Poster - (SF227) - Poster should exemplify one of the lessons learned in the Wired for Power Project.
+Posters can be any size up to 28" by 22".

+Electronics: Unit 4

-The exhibit could be a poster display, or an actual item.
-H870004\ Poster (SF227) - Poster should exemplify one of the lessons learned in the Wired for Power Project.
-Posters can be any size up to 28 inches by 22 inches.
-Electronics: Unit 4- Electronics H870005\ Electrical/Electronic Part Identification (SF228) - Display different parts used for electrical/electronic work.
-The exhibit should show the part (either picture or actual item) and give a brief description, including a symbol of each part and its function.
+H870005 Electrical/Electronic Part Identification - (SF228) - Display different parts used for electrical/electronic work.
+Exhibit should show the part (either picture or actual item) and give a brief description, including symbol of each part and its function.
 Display should include a minimum of 10 different parts.

-H870006\ Electronic Display (SF229) - Show an application of one of the concepts learned in the Entering Electronics project.
-Examples include components of an electronic device (refer to p.
+H870006 Electronic Display - (SF229) - Show an application of one of the concepts learned in the Electronics project.
+Examples include: components of an electronic device (refer to p.
 35 of the Entering Electronics manual).

-H870007\ Electronic Project (SF230) - Exhibit an electronic item designed by the 4-H'er or from a manufactured kit that shows the electronic expertise of the 4-H'er.
+H870007 Electronic Project - (SF230) - Exhibit an electronic item designed by the 4-H'er or from a manufactured kit that shows the electronic expertise of the 4-H'er.
 Examples include: a radio, a computer, or a voltmeter.

-H870008\ Poster (SF231) - Poster should exemplify one of the lessons learned in the Entering Electronics Project.
-Posters can be any size up to 28 inches by 22 inches.
-H870099 Other Electric Exhibit- Not eligible for State Fair or County Fair Division Awards.
-Must meet guidelines stated in Project Manual. \State Fair Eligible
+H870008 Poster - (SF231) - Poster should exemplify one of the lessons learned in the Entering Electronics Project.
+Posters can be any size up to 28" by 22".